-- Establish your business with its own P.O. box or other mailing address, phone number, business checking account, and register with Dun and Bradstreet.
+- Establish your business with its own P.O. box or other mailing address, phone number, business checking account.

 - Check your business credit reports for errors.
 Scan the report for the correct address, ownership information, debts, liens, bankruptcies, and sales figures.

 - Establish trade lines.
 These are lines of credit with your vendors.
 Pay on time, and make sure these lines are reported to the credit bureaus.

 - Pay on time.
 Every time.
 Even early!

 - Build your personal credit history and score.

 Thankfully, there are federal laws that protect consumers, and ensure you have access to your credit report, credit score, and all information potential lenders can see about your borrowing history.
 Legally, you also have the right to dispute all errors on your report.
 In other words: when it comes to credit, the law is on your side.